Desktop Analytics data privacy

 Each day, Microsoft produces a snapshot of IT-focused insights.
 This snapshot combines the diagnostic data from Windows with your input for the enrolled devices.
 This process happens in transient storage, which is only used by Desktop Analytics.
 The transient storage is hosted in Microsoft data centers in the United States.
+All data is sent over an SSL (HTTPS) encrypted channel.
 The snapshots are segregated by commercial ID.

 For privacy-related frequently asked questions for Desktop Analytics, see Privacy FAQ.

 For more information about related privacy aspects, see the following articles: